thelocalh0st/thelocalh0st.github.io/_posts/2025-07-27-pca-artifact.md

 The forensic community has quickly adapted to support this new artifact:

--   **Velociraptor** has developed specific artifacts for PCA analysis[6](https://www.linkedin.com/posts/idan-abramovich-b16a4211a_new-windows-11-pro-22h2-evidence-of-execution-activity-7320449133717155840-s6_H)
+-   **Velociraptor** has developed specific artifacts for PCA analysis

--   **KAPE** includes targets for collecting PCA files[7](https://github.com/EricZimmerman/KapeFiles/blob/master/Targets/Windows/AppCompatPCA.tkape)
+-   **KAPE** includes targets for collecting PCA files

--   Custom parsing tools have been developed by the community[8](http://windowsir.blogspot.com/2023/04/program-execution.html)
+-   Custom parsing tools have been developed by the community

 ## Investigation Workflow